MotoGP 2023: Five things to watch out for ahead of the season opener in PortugalMar 22 | 5 min read

 Everything you need to know about England’s 2022 World Cup squad for Qatar.

-James Maddison (right) is the most notable inclusion in Gareth Southgate's 26-man England squad for the World Cup in Qatar.
+James Maddison is the headline inclusion in Gareth Southgate's 26-man England squad for the World Cup in Qatar.

 Southgate has been under heavy pressure to select the Leicester City playmaker.